usnistgov/SFA/README.md

 ## Running the Software

 **You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**
-- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) to download the software
+- Click on Release to the right and download the zip file.
-- Extract STEP-File-Analyzer.exe from the zip file and run it
+- Extract STEP-File-Analyzer.exe from the zip file, run it and process a STEP file to install other software.
 - Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](https://www.nist.gov/el/systems-integration-division-73400/mbe-pmi-validation-and-conformance-testing), and inserting images of the NIST test cases in the spreadsheets.
 Some of the features will be available if the NIST-built version is run first.
 - Internally at NIST, SFA is built with [ActiveTcl 8.5.18 32-bit](https://www.activestate.com/products/tcl/) and the [Tcl Dev Kit](https://www.activestate.com/blog/tcl-dev-kit-now-open-source/) which is now an open source project.